 With everybody staying home more than ever, 2020 has brought out the gamer in most of us.
 Gaming is a great way to unwind, deal with boredom, and, most importantly, connect with friends.
 Statistics have shown that month after month, more people have been buying games and live streaming just in the US, and it’s safe to assume the same can be said about the Philippines with our game-loving population.

 Friends are constantly telling us to install the new hot game, servers are filling up to the brim left and right, and evenings are spent hanging out on Discord instead of a bar.
 We’re always serving up new experiences to keep things fresh, but today is a bit different.
-If 2020 hasn’t gotten you to touch a controller or fill your phone with games, we’ve got a specially curated gaming guide with some of the best online games played with friends that might just have you stepping into a wonderful new world.
+If 2020 hasn’t gotten you to touch a controller or fill your phone with mobile games, we’ve got a specially curated gaming guide you can download in App Store or Google Play with some of the best online games played with friends that might just have you stepping into a wonderful new world.

 1. Among Us